punnoose-1620/DS-Project/README.md

     Used `data_corrector.py` (Python script) to:
         Ensure _DeliveryDate > UnloadingDate > LoadingDate_.
         Correct year discrepancies (e.g., 2204 → 2024).

+    Used `distance_corrector.py` (Python script) to:
+        Get distances categorised by *FromISO*, *ToISO* and *MeansOfTransport*(optional) Get mean distance of each category
+        Corrected empty distances using the means from each category

 2. Loading and Conversion